 The annual report is to include a description of expenditures from the Housing Fund by category.
 As required, a description of expenditures from the Housing Fund by category is included as items 4 and 7 on Table 1.
 No expenditures were made by or on behalf of the Housing Successor that were ROPS-related.
-During 2018-19, the Housing Successor spent \$160,513 for housing monitoring and administrative costs for the 2018-19 fiscal year, which is well below the administrative costs limit of 5.0 percent of assets, or over \$700,000, imposed by Health and Safety Code 34176.1(a)(1).
+During 2019-20, the Housing Successor spent \$205,645 for site maintenance, housing monitoring and administrative costs for the 2019-20 fiscal year.
+This amount is well below the administrative costs limit of 5.0 percent of assets, or over \$700,000, imposed by Health and Safety Code 34176.1(a)(1).
+While staff continued to advance the status of planned projects, no project-related expenditures occurred in 2019-20 beyond certain consulting costs, which have been included in with administrative costs and have not been separately identified.